ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 To run the configuration, execute the following commands:

 ```
-cd ~/roses/<suite-id>
-rose suite-run
+rose suite-run -C ~/roses/<suite-id>
 ```

 This moves you into the configuration directory, launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
 The _Cylc_ GUI allow you to view and control the different tasks in the suite as they are run.
 The _Cylc_ GUI can be safely closed without impacting the experiment run.
 If you closed the GUI and want to re-open it, run:

 ```
-cd ~/roses/<suite-id>
-rose suite-gcontrol &
+rose suite-gcontrol --name=<suite-id> &
 ```

 !!! tip
     The `&` is optional.
 It detaches the invoked process, allowing the terminal prompt to remain active while the GUI is open.

 By default, the configuration, log files and outputs are copied to `/scratch/<project>/${USER}/cylc-run/<suite-id>`.
-A symbolic link to this directory is also created in the `$USER`'s home directory under `~/cylc-run/<suite-ID>`.
+A symbolic link to this directory is also created in your home directory under `~/cylc-run/<suite-ID>`.
 See the respective [Run a model](/models/run_a_model/) documentation for details on what outputs are generated and where to find them.

 ## Edit the model configuration

-In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the suite directory, or by using the [_Rose_ GUI](#rosegui).
+In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the configuration directory, or by using the [_Rose_ GUI](#rosegui).

 ### Rose GUI

 To edit the model configuration, run the following:

 ```
-cd ~/roses/<suite-id>
-rose edit &
+rose edit -C ~/roses/<suite-id> &
 ```

 This opens the _Rose_ GUI, where the configuration settings can be modified.
 Once you are happy with the changes, save the modified configuration by clicking on the _Save_ button. ![Save button](/assets/run_access_cm/save_button.png){: style="height:1em"}

 !!! tip
     The `&` is optional.
-It allows the terminal prompt to remain active while running the `Rose` GUI as a separate process in the background.
+It detaches the invoked process, allowing the terminal prompt to remain active while the GUI is open.

 ### Modify configuration files directly